-The British Government is responsible for administering the laws covering British citizenship through the British Nationality Act 1981 (BNA) which automatically applies to Jersey.
+The British Government is responsible for the laws covering British citizenship through the British Nationality Act 1981 (BNA) which applies to Jersey.

-Becoming a British citizen by naturalisation or registration on GOV.UK website
+Becoming a British citizen by naturalisation or registration on the GOV.UK website.

 Apply for naturalisation

-Your application may take up to 6 months from the date we receive your completed form.
+Your application may take up to twelve months to process from the date we receive your form.

 Cost of naturalisation

 You can see how much naturalisation costs on the immigration and nationality fees page.